SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 ---
 id: create-slo
 title: Create an SLO
-description: Learn how to create a SLO for reliability management.
+description: Learn how to create an SLO for reliability management.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';